What Does an Enema Do for My Body?

 Personal Health Consultations with Kristina Amelong, CCT, CNC

 If you have additional questions or concerns about home colon cleansing or your digestive health, I would be happy to assist via a scheduled phone consultation.
 I charge $1.80 per minute.
-First complete any relevant sections pertaining to your infant on my secure online intake form.
+First complete any relevant sections on my secure online intake form.
 Upon submitting the form, you will be prompted to set a consultation time with me via my online booking system.
 Please note that appointment times are USA Central Time.

 By Kristina Amelong, CCT, CNC